blocksds/sdk/docs/content/technical/updating_guide.md

 Please refer to the changelog for a full list of changes, including additions and enhancements to the SDK which are not listed here.

+## Upgrading to BlocksDS DEV

+* `WiFi_Deinit()`, introduced in version 1.13.1, no longer works after starting DSWiFi with Internet mode enabled.
+This is due to limitations of lwIP, which can't be deinitialized.

+## Upgrading to BlocksDS 1.13.1

+* The function `Wifi_InitDefault()` of DSWiFi now takes an integer as an argument instead of a bool.
+The new values passed to the function have been designed so that old code still works.

+## Upgrading to BlocksDS 1.8.0

+* `ledBlink()` now takes an enum as an argument instead of an integer.
+In C++ projects, this will cause an error until you add an explicit cast or you use one of the new defines.

 ## Upgrading to BlocksDS 1.7.0

 * `glColorTableEXT()` now supports allocating empty palettes by passing a